olgunozer/StaffManagement/README.md

 The widgets are placed in a _QHBoxLayout_ and _QVBoxLayout_ to get the desired layout.

-## Running the code

-To run the code, you will need to have Qt installed on your system.
-You can then build and run the code using the Qt Creator IDE, or by using the qmake tool to generate a Makefile and then running make.

 The next step is to create the layouts for the widgets.
 You can use a _QVBoxLayout_ to arrange the widgets vertically, with the table view taking up the most space, and the other widgets stacked on top of each other above it.
 You can also use a _QHBoxLayout_ to arrange the search box and the "Add" button horizontally.

 Here's an example of how you might set up the layouts: